ihmeuw/vivarium_public_health/docs/source/concepts/population/fertility.rst

 :class:`~vivarium_public_health.population.add_new_birth_cohorts.FertilityCrudeBirthRate`
-computes the expected number of births from live-birth covariate data and the ratio of the simulation's ``population.population_size`` to the true population count in the artifact.
+computes the expected number of births from live-birth covariate data and the ratio of the simulation's ``population.population_size`` to the true population count.
 On each time step it draws from a Poisson distribution to decide how many new simulants to create.

 The component respects two time-dependence toggles (``fertility.time_dependent_live_births``